gravitational/teleport/docs/4.0/admin-guide.md

     access_key: BKZA3H2LOKJ1QJ3YF21A
     secret_key: Oc20333k293SKwzraT3ah3Rv1G3/97POQb3eGziSZ

-    # This setting configures Teleport to send the audit events to two places:
+    # This setting configures Teleport to send the audit events to three places:
-    # To the DynamoDB table and to keep a copy on a local filesystem.
+    # To keep a copy on a local filesystem, in DynamoDB and to Stdout.
-    audit_events_uri:  ['file:///var/lib/teleport/audit/events', 'dynamodb://table_name']
+    audit_events_uri:  ['file:///var/lib/teleport/audit/events', 'dynamodb://table_name', 'stdout://']

     # This setting configures Teleport to save the recorded sessions in an S3 bucket:
     audit_sessions_uri: 's3://example.com/teleport.events'